 The role of an oxidizing agent (Oxidant) in a chemical reaction is to gain electrons.
 They are highly electronegative.
-Once they gain electrons these substances are reduced.
+Once they gain electrons, these substances are reduced.
 An oxidant is also known as an electron acceptor.
-Example nitric acid, halogen, etc.
+Example nitric acid, and halogen.

 The role of a reducing agent (Reductant) in a chemical reaction is to lose electrons.
-Once they lose electrons these substances are oxidized.
+Once they lose electrons, these substances are oxidized.
 A reductant is also known as an electron donor.
 Examples include sulfite compounds and earth metals.

 Few Important Questions

 - Excess of chlorine from drinking water is removed by treating with sulphur dioxide.
 Write a balanced equation for this redox change.

 - Why is AgF2 a very strong oxidizing agent?
 Explain.

 - Why ozone and nitric acid act only as oxidants?
 Explain.